salemlf/hakubun/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "Feature Request"
+name: Feature Request
-about: "Suggest an idea"
+about: Suggest an idea
-title: ""
+title: ''
 labels: enhancement
-assignees: ""
+assignees: ''

 ---

 ## Describe the Feature :rocket: